niteshpk/clerk-clone/api-server/docs/org-endpoints.md

 **Endpoint:** `GET /api/orgs`

-**Description:** Get all organizations where the current user is a member.
+**Description:** Get all organizations created by the current user.

 **Headers:**